X

 Square icon-style image overlaid on the hero banner

-Building good habits in health & wealth so you succeed
+The secret sauce to building good habits in health & wealth

-The secret sauce to hitting goals: sticking to sustainable habits over time
+Sticking to sustainable habits over time

 When it comes to getting fit, people start out with thoughts like “I want to get into the best shape of my life” and “I should be able to do it by the end of the month”.
 Whether it is to “get ripped quick” or “get rich quick,” as a society we want results with minimum effort and we want them now.
-I even remember starting out with this mindset myself, asking my Personal Trainer on the very first day “how long until I see serious results?”
-It is the same when people are looking at investments, they want to know how quickly it is going to make them “rich”.

 Research shows that a focus on speedy outcomes leads to an over focus on a massive action in the here and now.
 This is unsustainable when we all have jobs, families to support, hobbies to maintain, and temptation to battle.
 The person who wants to “get ripped quick” can’t sustain their overly strict diet that they hate eating and the person who wants to “get rich quick” ends up investing into something too high risk for them.
 When they experience serious stock market volatility, they panic, dis-invest and lose money.
 This short-termism causes people to fail, and they become even more de-motivated than they were before they started.